Timkor/nuxt-polyfill/README.md

                 type: 'service',

-                // Will be called client side on load
+                // Will be called client side on load (optional but recommended):
                 detect: () => IntersectionObserver in window,
             },

             {
-                // NPM package:
+                // Custom feature:
-                feature: 'IntersectionObserver'
+                feature: 'IntersectionObserver' // NPM package

                 type: 'custom',